-That, however, brings us to the very common question, “How many shadowing hours to I actually NEED to get into medical school?"
+That, however, brings us to the common question, “How many shadowing hours do I actually NEED to get into medical school?"
 This may seem like a simple question but, as with other less concrete application criteria, the answer is a bit complex.

-To put it plainly: There is no clear-cut number of hours, and most schools will simply require or recommend shadowing without a number attached.
-However, some schools will have specific medical school requirements (e.g., 12-24, 50 or more, 120, etc.), so it is imperative that you check the particular requirements of the schools to which you’re applying.
-If there are schools you’re interested in attending that do have shadowing requirements, figure out what the top number of hours required would be, and aim for that as a minimum.
+To put it plainly, there is no clear-cut number of hours, and most schools will simply require or recommend shadowing without a number attached.
+However, some schools will have specific shadowing requirements, e.g., 12-24, 50 or more, 120, etc., so it’s imperative that you check the particular of the schools to which you’re applying.
+If there are schools in which you’re interested that do have shadowing requirements, figure out what the top number of hours required would be, and aim for that as a minimum.
 With shadowing, it’s always better to aim for the high end of what’s required of you.
-If, for example, you’re applying to five different schools and one has a requirement of 50 hours, another has a minimum of 20 hours, and the other three have no specific requirement, then aim for 50, at the minimum.
+If, for example, you’re applying to five different schools and one has a requirement of 120 hours, another has a minimum of 50 hours, and the other three have no specific requirement, then aim for a minimum of 120 hours.

-If you feel like you have to put a number on it, around 100-120 hours is a good solid referent.
-Shadowing one doctor for one day will be approximately 10 hours, so if you can shadow a range of doctors for a total of 10 days (spread over time, of course – even over a year or so, if you get started early), then you’ll easily hit that target.
-As briefly noted above, you should ensure you’re shadowing in a range of specialties if possible.
-There are limits here too though – you don’t need to do a different specialty/different doctor on every shadowing occasion – and if you’re particularly interested in one area, then it’s fine to shadow one doctor, or multiple doctors in one specialization, for several days (again, often spread out over time).
+If you want to put a number on it, around 100-120 hours is a good ideal range.
+Shadowing one doctor for one day will be approximately 10 hours, so if you can shadow multiple doctors for a total of 10 days spread over time, (even over a year or so if you start early), then you can easily hit your target.
+As noted above, you should ensure you’re shadowing in a range of specialties if possible.
+There are limits here too though – you don’t need to shadow with a different doctor/specialty on every occasion, and if you’re particularly interested in one area, then it’s fine to shadow one or more doctors in a single specialization for several days.
 But do try to get exposure to a few different areas that you think you may want to pursue.
 Responsibilities vary between different doctors and specialties, and so shadowing with a decent variety will help you gain understanding of different kinds of workdays.
 For instance, a day for a family medicine specialist differs wildly from a day in emergency medicine, cardiology differs from neurosurgery, and so on.
 There’s no substitute for the kind of direct observation that good shadowing experiences provide, so cast a wide net and use it to give yourself as complete a sense as possible of your potential career paths.
 Create a short list of specializations that interest you and see if you can get shadowing experience for at least three of these.

 Want to know how to ask to shadow a doctor?
 Check out this video!